umgbhalla/starred/README.md

 ## Rust

+- [rust-crdt/rust-crdt](https://github.com/rust-crdt/rust-crdt) - a collection of well-tested, serializable CRDTs for Rust
 - [neuronika/neuronika](https://github.com/neuronika/neuronika) - Tensors and dynamic neural networks in pure Rust.
 - [tokio-rs/console](https://github.com/tokio-rs/console) - a debugger for async rust!
 - [sandydoo/flux](https://github.com/sandydoo/flux) - An open-source tribute to the macOS Drift screensaver
-- [thalo-rs/thalo](https://github.com/thalo-rs/thalo) - 🚀 Event sourcing suite for Rust 🦀
+- [thalo-rs/thalo](https://github.com/thalo-rs/thalo) - Event sourcing runtime for wasm
 - [surrealdb/surrealdb](https://github.com/surrealdb/surrealdb) - A scalable, distributed, collaborative, document-graph database, for the realtime web
 - [qdrant/qdrant](https://github.com/qdrant/qdrant) - Qdrant - Vector Search Engine for the next generation of AI applications
 - [gabotechs/graphqxl](https://github.com/gabotechs/graphqxl) - GraphQXL is a new language built on top of the GraphQL syntax that extends the original language with some additional features useful for creating scalable and big server side schemas.
 This repository